inisqbd3189374/note/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, it implies that well-written code should be clear, concise, and easily understandable.
 Strive to write simple solutions first, then refine and optimize if necessary.
 Complex code might demonstrate your technical prowess, but simplicity in design and implementation enhances maintainability, scalability, and reduces bugs."

 Remember also that reusable code is valuable.
 Write functions and modules that serve multiple purposes, not just one-off scripts.
 Lastly, embrace the power of version control systems like Git, as they are invaluable for collaboration, backup, and tracking changes — an essential practice in modern software development."

+# 2024-01-11
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance debugging, while over-engineering can lead to unnecessary complexity and introduce new bugs."

+In other words, don't try to optimize your code before you understand where the actual bottlenecks are.
+Start with a solid foundation of good design principles, write clean and understandable code, then fine-tune for performance based on data-driven insights from profiling.
+This approach saves time and effort by avoiding speculative optimizations that might not make any significant difference in the end.